8 Premarriage Counseling Questions That Every Couple Should Talk About

 “I’m not good with money.
 You do it.”

 I realize money talks are not easy for everyone and that it can be really uncomfortable to bring up.
 That was part of the beauty of this whole exercise.
 You don’t have to feel like a Negative Nancy for bringing up things about marriage that aren’t all butterflies and rainbows.
-They bring it up for you.
+In premarital counseling, they bring it up for you.

 4. If both have careers, whose job determines where you will live?